|

 19.

-18. Its hard to pass up a nice jump once one guy hits it, even with darkness setting in.
-While some of the guys tended the ice fishing lines Maffer, Sooley and I hit this awesome kicker right off the side of the pond.
+18. Its hard to pass up a beautiful jump after one guy hits it, even with darkness setting in.
+While teh boys tended the ice fishing lines Maffer, Sooley and I hit another awesome kicker just on the other side of the pond.

 17.